-Western is pleased to offer retired members of Western’s Pension Plans access to the Western Retirement Income Funds (Western RIF) program.
+Western will continue to offer access to the Western Retirement Income Funds (Western RIF) program until a transition has been completed to a preferred external provider - Sun Life Financial.
 Retirement Income Funds represent one option for converting accumulated retirement savings in your pension plan into a pension income following retirement.

-The Western RIF program includes access to a Registered Retirement Income Fund (RRIF) for your non-locked-in registered savings and access to a New Life Income Fund (New LIF) for your locked-in registered savings.
+The Western RIF program, which is still in place but will be ending in late 2015 with the transiton to a preferred provider - Sun Life Financial - includes access to a Registered Retirement Income Fund (RRIF) for your non-locked-in registered savings and access to a New Life Income Fund (New LIF) for your locked-in registered savings.
 Members who started a retirement income fund prior to 2009 may have their locked-in funds in an Old LIF or an LRIF instead.

 When you were an active member of the pension plan, accumulating pension savings, you had responsibility for managing the investment allocation of your funds.
 The Western RIF works the same way.
 You allocate your funds, choosing from the options available.
 Additionally, you will be asked to decide the amount of income you wish to receive from your accounts and whether you want to receive this income on a monthly, quarterly or annual basis.